paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 </div>

-In the end, we would only need the **.tif** version from you for the archive.
-Our system automatically creates the access **.jpg**.
+In the end, we would only need the <strong>.tif</strong> version from you for the archive.
+Our system automatically creates the access <strong>.jpg</strong>.
 If you are archiving images of notes or a field journal, it is a good idea to also provide a single **.pdf** of the images digitally bound together.
 For this, you should use compressed .jpgs rather than .tifs, which will keep the size of the .pdf manageable.

 ----------